Fisher Decorator: Refining Flow Policy via a Local Transport Map

 Table~\ref{tab:fisher_hparam_summary} summarizes the main training configuration of our FiDec.
 We retain the same DeFlow/FQL-style backbone settings for optimization, network scale, critic update, flow integration, and evaluation protocol, while introducing the Fisher estimation time $t_{\varepsilon}$ as the key additional hyperparameter.

 Table~\ref{tab:fisher_structure_summary} summarizes the model structure and computation flow.
 The BC flow policy, refinement head, and double-critic backbone remain aligned with the DeFlow/FQL-style implementation.
-The key component is a paradigm shift from an isotropic penalty to a trace-normalized Fisher quadratic form, estimated from the velocity field of flow.
+The key component is a paradigm shift from an isotropic penalty to a local Fisher information matrix, estimated from the velocity field of flow.